 Yet again, I think that Rossetti is using the gauzy scarf that can be seen in several of his works.

-As I mentioned in Signs of Life, I wonder if it is the same scarf or shawl visible in this 1865 photograph of Jane Morris.
-I desperately want it to be the same one.
-Mainly because when I look at the photo, it is the blurred movement of the scarf that speaks to me.
+As I mentioned in Signs of Life, I think it may be the same scarf or shawl visible in this 1865 photograph of Jane Morris.
+The blurred movement of the scarf that speaks to me.
 It seems so alive, so ephemeral.